What on earth is an Issue Resolution Process?

 How do you confirm that all issues have been addressed correctly and to the satisfaction of the person or team that raised it in the first place?
 This is an important part of the process – loop back and let your people know what the issue was and how you addressed it, so they can be reassured that it was resolved.

 Stuck for ideas on how you can develop a simple way for health and safety issues to be raised, recorded and managed until close out?
 Well, Safety Champion Software has a module dedicated to do just this – yep, shipped and ready for used.
 Don’t make it hard and complicated for your people to raise issues that concern them.
-Make the ‘doing’ simple with Safety Champion.
+Make the ‘doing’ of Issue Resolution Process Management super simple with Safety Champion.